Howard Frank (network engineer): NAC and ARPA

 After finishing his project at the OEP, in 1969, Howard Frank and Dave Rosenbaum created the Network Analysis Corporation in an effort to solve similar issues than the ones encountered while working at the OEP.
 Dr Frank was contacted by Lawrence Roberts to work on the topological design of the ARPANET.
 The NAC, with Howard as its principal investigator on this project, worked on building models with the Control Data 6600 to analyze the network and find ways to optimize it.
 They analyzed the network and designed upcoming changes and expansions of the network.
 The NAC also modeled the economics of packet switching on data and voice in a bid to convince companies to adopt this new technology.
 Howard attended one meeting where he and Lawrence Roberts displayed the advantages of packet switching to AT&T in telephone networks to no avail.

 The NAC also worked with DARPA on a network based on the ARPANET for military use.
 The analysis they ran and designs they submitted led to the creation of the project AUTODIN II which never was realized.
 It was instead replaced by the Defense Data Network which instead of being separated from ARPANET like AUTODIN, used ARPANET.
 The Defense Data Network relied on the work done by the NAC for AUTODIN II.

 Personal life

 Howard Frank was married to Jane Frank.
 They had 3 children.

-The Franks were also known for their impressively large Sci-Fi Art Collections.
+The Franks were also known for their large Sci-Fi Art Collections.